YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Medication is not a miracle.
 It does not rebuild every crown.
 It does not replace surgery in a bald smooth area.
 But when there is still weak native hair, it can be a serious part of the plan.

-I often consider whether the crown should have a medical trial before donor grafts are committed.
+I often consider whether the crown needs a medical trial before donor grafts are committed.
 If the patient is young, the crown still has hair, and the donor is not unlimited, this discussion becomes central to the plan.

-This is the same logic behind discussing medication before hair transplant, because surgery should not be used to ignore a biological process that is still active.
+This is the same logic behind discussing medication before hair transplant, because surgery cannot be used to ignore a biological process that is still active.

 Medication can also help protect surrounding native hair after a transplant.
 If the transplanted hair survives but the native hair behind or around it continues to miniaturize, the cosmetic result can weaken over time.